 - ACCC Measuring Broadband Australia — Independent speed testing

 This guide is for general educational purposes.
 Your situation may differ.
-We recommend verifying information with official sources before making decisions.
-See our full content disclaimer.
+I recommend verifying information with official sources before making decisions.
+See the full content disclaimer.

 Serving Geelong, Surf Coast, and Bellarine Peninsula.